Adamson123/Notepad-App/README.md

   - Bold
   - Header
   - Underline
+  - MultiSelect to delete bin
+  - Restore and confirm delete bin
+  - Search Notes
+  - and more...

 ### Technologies Used:
 - HTML5, CSS3, JavaScript
+- boostrap icons

 ### How to Contribute:
 As a learner aspiring to become a full-stack developer, your input is invaluable.
 Please provide feedback and suggestions on areas where I can improve and grow.
 Your contributions will help me achieve my goal of mastering full-stack development.